How Often Does Google Earth Update?

 Why Doesn’t Google Earth Update Continuously?

-To understand why Google Earth doesn’t update continuously or do full updates all at once, you must first understand how they get the images.
 As we’ve already mentioned, Google Earth uses a combination of satellite images and aerial photographs.
 Both of these take time and aerial photographs in particular are expensive to acquire.
 Google would have to have hired pilots traversing the globe all of the time to keep up with potential changes.

 Instead, Google opts for a compromise.
 They strive to keep each area of the globe within 3 years of age.
 Although, they are likely to target high-density population areas more frequently.
 So if you’re town had an update last year and you’re still waiting to see the new stadium that was built in the past 6 months, you might be waiting a while.